-CO_2e = carbon dioxide equivalent; MMtCO2e = million metric tons of carbon dioxide equivalent; NPV = net present value.; NQ = Not Quantified
+CO2e = carbon dioxide equivalent; MMtCO2e = million metric tons of carbon dioxide equivalent; NPV = net present value.; NQ = Not Quantified

 The issue of when, whether, and if so, who should set statewide GHG reduction goals created lively debate throughout the MAG process.
-Ultimately, a majority of MAG members recommend that Alaska adopt a GHG emission reduction goal of 20% below 1990 GHG emission levels by 2020, and 80% below 1990 levels by 2050.
+Ultimately, a slim majority of MAG members recommend that the Alaska SubCabinet adopt an aspirational (not legislated) numeric GHG emission reduction goal.
+The CC TWG recommended of 20% below 1990 GHG emission levels by 2020, and 80% below 1990 levels by 2050, keeping in mind the emissions that are beyond the control of the State.
 The 2050 goal is consistent with the United Nations Intergovernmental Panel on Climate Change recommendation to keep atmospheric CO2 levels at 450 parts per million or lower to avoid major irreversible damage to the planet's ecosystems.
-In addition, Alaska should establish a baseline of emissions that will help measure progress toward these goals.
-Members objecting to this recommendation noted that many of Alaska's emissions are caused by activities out of the state's control, and that the Sub-Cabinet, rather than the MAG, should be the body that establishes goals.3
+In addition, Alaska should establish a baseline of emissions that will help measure progress toward these goals and refine it after federal legislation related to this matter is determined.